Subaru BRAT: Technical

+The BRAT was four-wheel drive, and powered by the Subaru EA engine.
+Early models received the 1.6 litre EA-71, whereas 1981 and later models received a 1.8 litre EA-81 engine.
+The 1983 and 1984 models could be purchased with an optional 94 hp turbocharged engine.

+Manual transmissions were standard on all models, and an automatic transmission was available on turbocharged BRAT's.
+The 1980 and earlier models had a single-range transfer case, while 1981 and later GL models had a dual-range transfer case (DL's still had single range), and all turbocharged models were equipped with a 3 speed automatic transmission with a single-range, push-button, four-wheel drive.

-First Generation
+First generation

 Developed in Japan in 1977 at the request of the President of Subaru of America, the BRAT was introduced to match the demand for small trucks in North America, in order to compete against other manufacturers, such as Toyota, Nissan, and Mazda.
 Unlike trucks from other manufacturers, all BRATs had four-wheel drive, as they were developed from the existing Leone station wagon.
 When the Leone was redesigned in 1979 for the 1980 model year, the BRAT continued with the original Gen I body until 1982.

-Jump Seats
+Jump seats

-Although the BRAT could fairly be called a truck, the plastic seats in the cargo bed allowed Subaru to classify the BRAT as a passenger car.
-North American and Canadian BRAT models featured carpeting, in addition to welded-in, rear-facing jump seats in the cargo area.
-The seats were a tariff-avoidance ploy, serving actually to circumvent a tariff known as the Chicken tax, as the plastic seats in the cargo bed allowed Subaru to classify the BRAT as a passenger car, rather than as a light truck.
-This significantly reduced the costs of importing BRATS to North America, as passenger cars were charged a 2.5% import tariff, while light trucks were charged a substantially higher 25% import tariff.
+North American and Canadian BRAT models featured carpeting in addition to welded-in rear-facing plastic jump seats in the cargo area.
+The seats were a ploy to circumvent a punitive tariff on light trucks known as the Chicken tax.
+The plastic seats in the cargo bed allowed Subaru to classify the BRAT as a passenger car, rather than as a light truck.
+This significantly reduced the costs of importing BRATS to North America, as passenger cars were charged a 2.5% import tariff, while light trucks were charged a ten times higher 25% import tariff.
 They were discontinued after the 1986 model year.